Sloika is a curated photo platform, so we started with deep care for authenticity for the benefit of both photographers and collectors.

 For collectors, Sloika offers several additional points of guarantee:

-Every artist mints on their own non-upgradeable contract, meaning they can't add additional NFT into a series or an edition — the maximum supply within this contract is known.
+Every artist mints on their own smart contract, meaning they can't add additional NFT into a series or an edition — the maximum supply within this contract is known.

 Metadata is frozen and on-chain (on IPFS attached to a blockchain record) right at the moment of minting.